captaincole/job-search/readme.md

 - Stencil for easily building and loading standardized Web Components
 - Ionic Framework
-- Stencil Routing
 - Firebase Hosting
 - Firebase Authentication
 - [Firebase Realtime Database Integration](https://www.pwatoday.com/post/integrating-firebase-with-a-stencil-built-pwa)
 - [Global Sass Variables](https://www.pwatoday.com/post/global-css-sass-variables-with-stencil)
-- Push Notifications setup
+- Push Notifications setup (In Development)
-- Showing a toast when a new version of the PWA is available
+- Showing a toast when a new version of the PWA is available (In Development)
 - Unit Tests
 - Everything needed for an add to homescreen PWA (service worker, web manifest and iOS meta tags)